josdejong/svelte-jsoneditor/README.md

 ### properties

-- `content: Content` Pass the JSON contents to be rendered in the JSONEditor.
-Contents is an object containing a property `json` and `text`.
-Only one of the two must be defined.
-In case of `tree` mode, `json` is used.
-In case of `text` mode, `text` is used.
+- `content: Content` Pass the JSON contents to be rendered in the JSONEditor. `Content` is an object containing a property `json` (a parsed JSON document) or `text` (a stringified JSON document).
+Only one of the two properties must be defined.
+You can pass both content types to the editor independent of in what mode it is.
+When making a change in `tree` mode, the updated content will be `{ json }`.
+When making a change in `text` mode, the updated content will be of type `{ text }`.
+Please be aware that `text` can contain invalid JSON: whilst typing, a JSON document will be temporarily invalid, like when the user is typing a new string.
 - `mode: 'tree' | 'text'`.
 Open the editor in `'tree'` mode (default) or `'text'` mode (formerly: `code` mode).
 - `mainMenuBar: boolean` Show the main menu bar.
 Default value is `true`.
 - `navigationBar: boolean` Show the navigation bar with, where you can see the selected path and navigate through your document from there.
 Default value is `true`.